Your cart is empty

 Cannabinoids are lipids that transmit messages to the receptors of your Endocannabinoid System (ECS), the system that regulates nearly every function in your body.1

-There are two types of cannabinoids your Endocannabinoid System responds to.
+There are two types of cannabinoids your ECS responds to.
 The first type is the cannabinoids made in your body, your endocannabinoids.
 Your body makes two main endocannabinoids, anandamide and 2-AG.
 These cannabinoids are made as needed and quickly broken down by enzymes.

 The second type of cannabinoids your body responds to is the plant-based cannabinoids found naturally in cannabis plants.
 Although cannabis plants contain more than 100 different phytocannabinoids, the two main cannabinoids in hemp extract are CBD and CBDA.
 Plant-based cannabinoids have a stronger, longer-lasting effect on your body than endocannabinoids.